 1. How to choose an ETF

-There are numerous different ETFs you can invest in that are pegged to the S&P 500 index, including the SPDR S&P 500 ETF, the most traded ETF in the world.
+There are numerous different ETFs you can put money into that are pegged to the S&P 500 index, including the SPDR ETF, the most traded ETF in the world.
 Here’s a summary of what to consider when investing in ETFs:

 - Total value of assets.
 An ETF should have a minimum level of assets, with $10 million being a common minimum threshold.
 Without that minimum, investor interest tends to go down, resulting in limited liquidity and wide price spreads – both undesirable traits for an ETF.

 - Charges and fees.
 ETFs generally charge low fees.
 According to Morningstar Investment Research, the average ETF carries an expense ratio of just 0.44%, meaning you pay $4.40 in annual fees for every $1,000 that you invest.
 By comparison, the average traditional index fund carries a higher expense ratio of 0.74%.

 - Daily trading volume.
 SPDR, one of the most popular ETFs that tracks the S&P 500, carries an average daily volume greater than 169 million.
 Though there’s no hard and fast rule about optimal average daily trading volume, you do want to see fairly robust volume, as that indicates a more reliable proposition that is less prone to wild price swings.
 Many boast average daily volume figures greater than 20 million.